oneForCode/password-entry-demo/README.md

-# This is a Demo of Password entry component
+# This is a Demo of password entry component

 to run